 There are no right or wrong choices, but you should make a choice.
-One of my favorite quotes is, “If you don’t know where you are going, you might wind up someplace else.”
+One of my favorite Yogi Berra quotes is, “If you don’t know where you are going, you might wind up someplace else.”
 Not having your long-term goals well-defined makes it easier to succumb to lifestyle creep, potentially leaving you someplace you didn’t intend to be.
-Balancing short-term needs with long-term goals is a lifelong pursuit, so it’s vital not to focus solely on one or the other at any given time.
-Clearly outlining your goals and having a financial plan in place to achieve them will help you feel comfortable living the life you want today, knowing you’re going to end up where you truly want to be.
+Balancing short-term needs with long-term goals is a lifelong pursuit, so it is vital not to focus solely on one or the other at any given time.
+Clearly outlining your goals and having a financial plan in place to achieve them will help you feel comfortable living the life you want today, knowing you are going to end up where you truly want to be.

 Create a Financial Roadmap

-Without knowing what you’re aiming at, you can miss your target and let other seemingly pressing things drain your ability to accomplish what you really want or need to.
+Without knowing what you are aiming at, you can miss your target and let other seemingly pressing things drain your ability to accomplish what you really want.
 After identifying what matters most to you, the next step is to create a financial roadmap to help guide you to your destination.

 - Partner Benefits: 401(k), deferred compensations plans, etc.

 - Investment Assets: taxable and retirement accounts, physical assets, etc.